6th Sunday of Easter (Ages 3-6): The Advocate

 How does the Holy Spirit come to be in us?

 Before we are baptized the priest stretches out his hand over the water in prayer.
 The priest asks for the Holy Spirit to come to fill the water, to make it holy, too.
-When we are brought to the baptismal font, the priest--with the Good Shepherd's voice--calls us by name, and pours this holy water over our heads three times, "in the name of the Father, and of the Son, and of the Holy Spirit."
+When we are brought to the baptismal font, the priest—with the voice of the Good Shepherd—calls us by name, and pours this holy water over our heads three times, "in the name of the Father, and of the Son, and of the Holy Spirit."